Frank Hogan: Career

 After law school, he entered into private practice for several years.
 In 1935, he began in the New York County District Attorney's office as an Administrative Assistant District Attorney under Thomas E. Dewey.
 In 1941, Dewey announced that he would not seek re-election.
 He suggested four prosecutors who he believed should succeed him.
 Although Dewey's list included Hogan's name, his selection surprised Dewey.
 First Hogan, unlike Dewey, was a registered Democrat and his list was meant for the Republicans.
 In addition, Dewey did not expect the support of Tammany Hall for his preferred candidate, after he prosecuted some of their leaders.
 Not only did Tammany offer its support, but the Republicans and the American Labor Party endorsed Hogan, which guaranteed his election.
 Thus, he became the new District Attorney on January 1, 1942.

 During his time in the New York County District Attorney's Office, Hogan conducted many widely publicized investigations.
-Corruption and racketeering were high on his list.
+Corruption and racketeering were high on his list, with one of the earliest cases involving the 1946 NFL Championship Game between the Chicago Bears and New York Giants.
 He prosecuted high-profile crime figures Joseph Lanza, Joe Adonis and Frank Erickson, as well as corrupt politicians such as Manhattan borough president Hulan Jack and former deputy city controller Eugene Sugarman.

-In the late 1950s, his office investigated the rigging of television quiz programs, as well as 'fixed' college basketball games.
+In the 1950s and early 1960s, his office investigated the rigging of television quiz programs, as well as 'fixed' college basketball games, most notably with the CCNY point-shaving scandal and the subsequent 1961 NCAA University Division men's basketball gambling scandal.
 He prosecuted the well-known Lenny Bruce obscenity case.
 Another high-profile case involved the exoneration of George Whitmore, Jr. in 1963, after his confession regarding the murder of two women in their upper east side Manhattan apartment was found to be false.

+In 1965 Consolidated Edison purchased a plot of land near Columbia University with the intention of building a small electrical substation there, but was unready to start work.
+With Hogan's help, this land was donated to Columbia, giving Con Ed a tax deduction and taking it off their real estate taxes.
+Eighteen months later Con Ed was ready to start construction, and bought the land back from Columbia for one dollar.